Novid-Patsham/EDA-project/README.md

 # EDA-project

-### EDA done n nyc taxi trip duration dataset from kaggle and ML models applied to predict trip duration given other variables.
+### EDA done on nyc-taxi-trip-duration dataset from kaggle and ML models applied to predict trip duration given other variables.
 Data preprocessing and cleaning done based on EDA.

 ### Algorithms used :